 Several disciplines within the programme participate in international networks aimed at increasing the mobility of doctoral students and exchange of ideas across borders.

-The European PhD Network in Philosophy is an international joint scholarly network aimed at promoting the scientific quality and the internationalization of doctoral education in the field of Philosophy, as well as providing doctoral students enhanced career possibilities.
+The European PhD Network in Philosophy is an international joint scholarly network aimed at promoting the scientific quality and the internationalization of doctoral education in the field of Philosophy, as well as providing doctoral researchers enhanced career possibilities.
 The main activity of the Net consists of working seminars, which take place twice a year, each time in one of the universities belonging to the Net.

 Each participating university chooses one to two students for the duration of a three-year cycle.
 In order to be eligible for the Net, the applicants must already have been accepted as a doctoral student to one of the participating universities.
 The maximum number of students to be admitted to the Net is 15 and is equally distributed among the partner institutions.